Spring Fling Mini Quilt

 Once I had all four sections of the little quilt pattern sewn together, I joined all the sections to complete my mini quilt top.
 I was very intentional about the fabric placement in order to create a nice contrast between the print and solid fabric pieces.

 For the quilting, I used the “stitch in the ditch” technique around the star pieces.
 For the background area, I used a simple meandering style.
-I made sure to select a thread color to match the background fabric.
-I used quilters dream supreme batting which gives this project a nice thickness and loft.
+The thread I used blended with the background.
+Quilter’s Dream batting was the perfect choice of batting for this project.
+The leftover batting scraps were the perfect size and the loft showed the dimension of my quilting!

 I counted down the days until we were allowed to ship off the mini quilts.
 I made sure to send my package with a few little notions and goodies.
 Who doesn’t like extras?!?!
 Believe me, it was difficult to send this off to it’s new home!
 My secret partner posted this picture and was pleased with her swap package.
 I love a happy swap partner!